Ford Sierra: Mechanicals

-Unlike many of its rivals, the Sierra retained rear-wheel drive, albeit with a modern, fully independent rear suspension, departing from the Cortina's live axle.
+Unlike many of its rivals, the Sierra retained rear-wheel drive, albeit with a modern fully independent rear suspension, departing from the Cortina's live axle.

+4-cylinder engines

 In the beginning the Sierra used engines and transmissions from the Taunus / Cortina.
-The engines were of two types, the SOHC Ford Pinto engine in 1.3, 1.6, 1.8 and 2.0-litre displacements, and the OHV Cologne V6 engine (in 2.0, 2.3, 2.8, and 2.9-litre capacities).
-Towards the end of the 1980s due to tightening emission standards, the Pinto engine began to be phased out-the 1.8-litre in 1988 replaced by a 1.8-litre CVH, the 2.0-litre in 1989, replaced with the Ford I4 DOHC engine and the 1.6 in 1992, replaced by the 1.6 CVH first seen in the Escort in 1980, described as a "CFi", a single point fuel injection system with a catalytic converter.
+The engines were of two types, the SOHC Ford Pinto engine in 1.3, 1.6, 1.8, and 2.0-litre displacements, and the OHV Cologne V6 engine (in 2.0, 2.3, 2.8, and 2.9-litre capacities).
+Towards the end of the 1980s owing to tightening emission standards, the Pinto engine began to be phased out, the 1.8-litre in 1988 replaced by a 1.8-litre CVH, the 2.0-litre in 1989, replaced with the Ford I4 DOHC engine.
+In anticipation of the Euro 1 emission standard (applicable from 1 January 1993), buyers from late 1991 had the option of a 1.6 CVH first seen in the Escort in 1980, described as a "CFi", a single-point fuel injection system with a catalytic converter.
+Carburettor-fed 1.6 Sierras with no catalytic converter still used the Pinto engine, which remained available through 1992 before stocks ran out at the end of that year.
+In the UK, Ford allegedly pre-registered any remaining non-catalysed cars to ensure they could still be legally sold beyond 1992.

+6-cylinder engines

 The 2.9 L Cologne engine was available in the Sierra XR4x4 and the Sierra Ghia.
-Models with the 2.0 L and Cologne V6 engines had an option of a limited slip differential.
+Models with the 2.0-litre and Cologne V6 engines had an option of a limited slip differential.
 Models built until 1989 used the type 9 gearbox that had been used in the Cortina, with the exception of 2WD Cosworth models that used the T5.
-The T5 had several variations, most were internal.
+The T5 had several variations; most were internal.
 This was basically the same transmission used in the Ford Mustang.
-The .80 overdrive gears were the weak link.
+The 0.80 overdrive gears were the weak link.
 It was later superseded by the MT75 unit (for DOHC, 4X4 and V6 models).
 All Sierras had rear drum brakes, except sporting models (2.0iS (some), 2.0 GLX & GLS, XR4x4, Sierra Cosworth, other special/sporting models inc 2.0i 4x4) and models with anti-lock brakes.
-American versions meanwhile were sold only with a 2.3 L four-cylinder turbocharged version of the Pinto engine.
+American versions meanwhile were sold only with a 2.3-litre four-cylinder turbocharged version of the Pinto engine.